alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `ethos-u-<use case name>.htm`: Human readable file containing the
     call graph of application functions.

-- `sectors/`: Folder containing the built application, split into files for loading into different FPGA memory regions.
+- `sectors/<use_case_name>`: Folder containing the built application, split into files for loading into different FPGA memory regions.

-- `images-<use case name>.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/** folder.
+- `sectors/images.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/** folder.

 > **Note:**  For the specific use case commands see the relative section